junxit/us-congress-bills-114/metadata.md

 - 2016-09-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5277-5278)
 - 2016-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5277-5278)
 - 2016-09-13 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.
+- 2016-11-17 — Amendment SA 5111 agreed to in Senate by Unanimous Consent.
+- 2016-11-17 — Amendment SA 5111 proposed by Senator McConnell for Senator Moran. (consideration: CR S6493) In the nature of a substitute.
+- 2016-11-17 — Measure laid before Senate by unanimous consent. (consideration: CR S6493)
+- 2016-11-17 — Passed Senate with an amendment by Unanimous Consent.
+- 2016-11-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2016-11-17 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.
+- 2016-11-17 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.
+- 2016-11-17 — Senate amendment agreed to: Amendment SA 5111 agreed to in Senate by Unanimous Consent.
+- 2016-11-17 — Senate amendment proposed (on the floor): Amendment SA 5111 proposed by Senator McConnell for Senator Moran.(consideration: CR S6493)
+- 2016-11-17 — Senate amendment submitted